 Additionally, you will learn how to support healthy lifestyles through nutrition and exercise.
 You will also study how to promote emotional well being and support children who are unwell.

-At the end of your course, you will have the in-depth knowledge and practical skills to be able to care for young children, as a nursery nurse, a pre-school practitioner or a home-based childminder.
+At the end of your course, you will have the in-depth knowledge and practical skills to be able to care for young children, as a nursery nurse, a early years educator or a home-based childminder.

 If you want to continue studying, you can gain Early Years Professional Status by taking a degree with a higher education institution.